StephenDini/Election_Analysis/README.md

             county_percent[key] = p
 ```

-I chose to encapsulate two functions, Winner_Check() and Most_Votes_Country() so that they could be resused easily if neccessary.
+I chose to encapsulate two functions, Winner_Check() and Most_Votes_Country() so that they could be reused easily if neccessary.
 Both have a docstring comment added for clarification.

 ```python
 def Winner_Check(candidates_votes, candidates):